-In order to be eligible, the applicants (lead applicants (Coordinator), co-applicants and affiliated entities) must:
+In order to be eligible, the applicants (lead applicants "Coordinator", co-applicants and affiliated entities) must:

-- Lead applicants (i.e. "Coordinator") must be non-profit private legal entities or public universities - Co-applicants must be non-profit legal entities (public or private bodies) or an international organisation - Be formally established in one of the eligible countries, i.e.: - EU Member States (including overseas countries and territories (OCTs)) - non-EU countries: - countries associated to the CERV Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature (list of participating countries)
+- For lead applicants (i.e. the "Coordinator"): be non-profit legal entities (public or private bodies) or an international organisation - For co-applicants: be non-profit or for profit legal entities (public or private bodies).
+Organisations which are profit-oriented may apply only in partnership with public entities, private non-profit organisations or with international organisations. - Be formally established in one of the eligible countries, i.e.: - EU Member States (including overseas countries and territories (OCTs)) - non-EU countries: - countries associated to the CERV Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature (list of participating countries) - Other eligibility conditions: - Activities must take place in any of the eligible countries. - The EU grant applied for cannot be lower than EUR 50 000. - Projects can be either national or transnational.

-Other eligibility conditions

-- Activities must take place in any of the eligible countries - The EU grant applied for cannot be lower than EUR 75 000 - The project must be transnational; the application must involve at least two applicants (lead applicant and at least one co-applicant not being affiliated entity or associated partner) from two different eligible countries